feross/simple-peer/README.md

 ### `peer.on('data', function (data) {})`

 Received a message from the remote peer (via the data channel).
+JSON strings will be parsed and the resulting `Object` emitted.

 `data` will be either a `String` or a `Buffer/Uint8Array` (see [buffer](https://github.com/feross/buffer)).